kingdom-building-ministries/kbm-static-site/blog/_posts/2014-02-26-god-is-all-i-need.md

 James the apostle would encourage us to recall the right perspective – a perspective that believes God is our good Father in heaven who provides the grace we need to be more like Him.
 Any trial we experience is an opportunity for our faith to be refined into gold, for godly wisdom and maturity to grow, and for our lives to bear a compelling witness to the world as Jesus Christ helps us overcome.

-Watch this video of a young mother named Stacey.
+Watch this video of a young mother named Stacy.
 Through submitting her pain and loss to God and receiving the provision of His goodness, she can now say,

 >“God is all that I need, I don’t have to look elsewhere.”